Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at Community College of Denver was 19:1.
-That means that there were 19 times more students than teachers at this school.
-According to the most recent information, there are 320 teachers at this school.
-Out of that number, there were 157 men and 214 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Community College of Denver.
+According to the most recent data, the student-faculty ratio at Community College of Denver was 19:1: that means 19 students per one teacher.
+This school has recently reported to have 320 faculty members.
+This number included 157 men and 214 women.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Community College of Denver.

 Student Population Diversity Graph